aitrs/dg/README.md

 - **-V**, **--version**: Print the version

 ### Examples
-- `datagen -c 1000 --definitions-file ./definitions_1 -o ./1000-units.xml ./units.template.xml`: Will use the template `units.template.xml` to generate the file `1000-units.xml` with extra data definitions from `definitions_1` and containing a rendered 1000 items.
+- `dg -c 1000 --definitions-file ./definitions_1 -o ./1000-units.xml ./units.template.xml`: Will use the template `units.template.xml` to generate the file `1000-units.xml` with extra data definitions from `definitions_1` and containing a rendered 1000 items.
-- `datagen -o ./10-units.xml ./units.template.xml ./units.template.json`: Will render 10 elements in `10-units.xml` from template `units.template.xml` and then render 10 elements from `units.template.json` on stdout
+- `dg -o ./10-units.xml ./units.template.xml ./units.template.json`: Will render 10 elements in `10-units.xml` from template `units.template.xml` and then render 10 elements from `units.template.json` on stdout
-- `datagen -o ./10-units.xml -o ./10-units.json ./units.template.xml ./units.template.json` is similar to the line above except that the json template is rendered in `10-units.json`
+- `dg -o ./10-units.xml -o ./10-units.json ./units.template.xml ./units.template.json` is similar to the line above except that the json template is rendered in `10-units.json`

 ### Template Example